I'll resend that so it's clean Liquid error: Could not find asset snippets/yandex-metrica.liquid

-In stock and ready to ship from Chiang Mai, Thailand from Bua Bhat.
+In stock and ready to ship from the Bua Bhat workshop in Thailand.

 These unique handmade mixed tassel cushion covers bring both texture and personality to your home.
-Use these throw cushions to add that special artisan story to your home decor.
 Colors include: natural / natural and natural / white.
 Insert not included.

 Available in two sizes:

 10% of this purchase will be used to support local community projects that aid in eduction, healthcare, infrastructure in areas of need.
 Read more about our Community Works programs here.